acting Principal Executive Officer

 Email: pcspeitel at scotsdictionaries.org.uk

-Ms Speitel is the Senior Editor working on the revision of the Concise Scots Dictionary.
-She also manages the Word Collection, and is SLD's European Outreach Officer.
+Ms Cairns Speitel is the editor managing the revision of the Concise Scots Dictionary.
+She also manages the Word Collection.
 She began her career in publishing with Chambers in Edinburgh, after which she spent twenty years with the Scottish National Dictionary Association, as lexicographer on all of their dictionary projects.
 She has directed lexicographical projects with a range of community groups in Scotland.

 Email: eileen.finlayson at scotsdictionaries.org.uk

 Ms Finlayson maintains databases for the National Word Collection and SLD's Reading Scheme, manages book acquisitions for the Reading Scheme and sends books out to volunteer readers.
-She brings to SLD twenty-seven years of editorial expertise from working on A Dictionary of the Older Scottish Tongue.
+She also assists with the revision of the Concise Scots Dictionary.
+She brought to SLD twenty-seven years of editorial expertise from working on A Dictionary of the Older Scottish Tongue.
 She co-authored Scottish Weather with SLD's Chris Robinson.

 Email: ann.ferguson at scotsdictionaries.org.uk

-Ms Ferguson is working on the upgrade of the Dictionary of the Scots Language, and assists with the maintenance of SLD's websites.
-She has an MA and MSc from the University of Edinburgh.
+Ms Ferguson is working on the Dictionary of the Scots Language and is assisting with the revision of the Concise Scots Dictionary.
+She also assists with the maintenance of SLD's websites.

 Email: elaine.webster at scotsdictionaries.org.uk